 - Question 7: What Other Infrastructure and Surveillance Needs Must Be Met?

 - Office of Autism Research Coordination (OARC) Staff List

 About the IACC

 The Interagency Autism Coordinating Committee (IACC) was established by Congress under the Combating Autism Act of 2006 (CAA) to provide advice to the Secretary of Health and Human Services (HHS) and coordinate all efforts within HHS concerning autism spectrum disorders (ASD).

-In completing the first IACC Strategic Plan for Autism Spectrum Disorder Research in 2009 and releasing this first update of the plan in 2010, the IACC has laid out a framework for the pursuit of critical biomedical and services research.
-Through activities such as public meetings and workshops, publication of an annual Summary of Advances in ASD Research, dissemination of information regarding ASD research and IACC activities, gathering of public input and coordination of federal activities related to autism, the IACC continues in its effort to provide guidance to the Department of Health and Human Services and to reach out to the broader autism community to find ways to work together to help people with autism and their families.
+In developing and updating the IACC Strategic Plan for Autism Spectrum Disorder Research since it was first released in 2009, the IACC has laid out a framework for the pursuit of critical biomedical and services research.
+Through activities such as public meetings and workshops, publication of an annual Summary of Advances in ASD Research, dissemination of information regarding ASD research and IACC activities, gathering of public input and coordination of Federal activities related to autism, the IACC continues in its effort to provide guidance to the Department of Health and Human Services and to reach out to the broader autism community to find ways to work together to help people with autism and their families.